l0g1c-80m8/data-mining-assignments/homework-assignment-1/README.md

 This file is used in [task 1](#task-1-data-exploration), [task 2](#task-2-partition) and in [task 3](#task-3-exploration-on-multiple-datasets). <br/>
 This file contains rows of json records as shown below.
 ```
+{
+  "review_id": "Q1sbwvVQXV2734tPgoKj4Q",
+  "user_id": "hG7b0MtEbXx5QzbzE6C_VA",
+  "business_id": "ujmEBvifdJM6h6RLv4wQIg",
+  "stars": 1,
+  "useful": 6,
+  "funny": 1,
+  "cool": 0,
-{"review_id":"Q1sbwvVQXV2734tPgoKj4Q","user_id":"hG7b0MtEbXx5QzbzE6C_VA","business_id":"ujmEBvifdJM6h6RLv4wQIg","stars":1.0,"useful":6,"funny":1,"cool":0,"text":"Total bill for this horrible service?
+  "text": "Total bill for this horrible service?
 Over $8Gs.
 These crooks actually had the nerve to charge us $69 for 3 pills.
 I checked online the pills can be had for 19 cents EACH!
-Avoid Hospital ERs at all costs.","date":"2013-05-07 04:34:36"}
+Avoid Hospital ERs at all costs.",
+  "date": "2013-05-07 04:34:36"
+}
 ```

 ### File 2: ```business.json```